Tomatine

 Tomatine (sometimes called tomatin or lycopersicin) is a glycoalkaloid, found in the stems and leaves of tomato plants, and in the fruits at much lower concentrations.
 Chemically pure tomatine is a white crystalline solid at standard temperature and pressure.

-Tomatine is sometimes confused with the glycoalkaloid solanine, which is found in potatoes.
+Tomatine is sometimes confused with the glycoalkaloid solanine.

 History

 Tomatoes were brought to Europe in the early 1500s.
 The English botanist John Gerard was one of the first cultivators of the tomato plant.
 In his publication Grete Herball, he considered tomatoes poisonous due to their levels of what would later be called tomatine, plus high acid content.
 Consequently, tomatoes were generally not eaten in Britain until the mid-18th century.

 In 1837, the first medicinal tomato pills were advertised in the United States because of their positive effects upon the biliary organs.
-The product “Phelp’s Compound Tomato Pills” was extracted from the tomato plant, and contained tomatine.
+The product "Phelp's Compound Tomato Pills" was extracted from the tomato plant, and contained tomatine.
 The pills were made by the medic Guy R. Phelps, who stated that the alkaloid tomatine was one of the most useful discoveries ever made.
 Tomatine then was said to be an antidote to mercury.

-In the mid 20th century, scientists from the US Department of Agriculture were the first to isolate tomatine from the wild tomato species Lycopersicon pimpinelifolium and the cultured species Lycopersicon esculentum.
+In the mid 20th century, scientists from the US Department of Agriculture were the first to isolate tomatine from the wild tomato species Lycopersicon pimpinellifolium and the cultured species Lycopersicon esculentum.